WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/alloymodel/README.md

 sig Person {}
 fact {
-    // ILLEGAL: You cannot declare a quantified variable 'p' as 'var'. all p: disj Person | p in Person
+    all p: disj Person | p in Person
 }
 Local variable "p" cannot be bound to a 'disjoint'